santoshmohanram/santoshmohanram.github.io/content/why-i-write.md

 ---
-title: "Why I Write"
+title: Why I Write
-tags: [about, legacy]
+tags:
 enableToc: false
 ---
 I write because as my attempt to create something that can **outlive me** —